dineshkoilada/dsa/patterns/10_union_find/README.md

 ## 📚 Key Takeaways

-1. Use Union-Find when solving problems that involve merging sets or detecting connectivity.
+1. Use Union-Find for problems involving merging sets, dynamic connectivity, or cycle detection in undirected graphs.
-2. Path compression and union by rank optimize time complexity.
+2. Path compression and union by rank make operations nearly constant time.
-3. Ideal for detecting cycles in undirected graphs and finding connected components.
+3. Visualize sets as trees/forests—flattening trees speeds up queries.
-4. Efficient solution for dynamic connectivity problems in graphs.
+4. Union-Find is a backbone for Kruskal’s MST, connected components, and social network problems.

 ---

-Next, let's dive into the **Topological Sort Pattern** for solving problems involving binary representations, counting bits, and performing operations on bits efficiently!
+Next, let’s explore the **Topological Sort Pattern** for ordering tasks and resolving dependencies!